STV rifle: History

-Prior to the creation of the STV family, Vietnam considered bids from Abrams Airborne / Vltor (AV12) and the Kalashnikov Concern (AK-103), but both companies lost them with the former's internal problems forcing them to withdraw their bid.
+Prior to the creation of the STV family, Vietnam considered bids from Abrams Airborne / Vltor (AV12) and the Kalashnikov Concern (AK-103), but both companies lost them with the former's internal problems forcing it to withdraw its bid.

 In 2014, the People's Army of Vietnam adopted the IWI Galil ACE 31/32 as the standard-issue rifle.
 This included a license to manufacture them locally at the Z111 Factory.
 The factory immediately began modifying the IWI Galil ACE to better suit the local terrain and climate, while also implementing more Kalashnikov parts.
 This was done to improve familiarity and smoothen the transition from older AK-47 and AKM assault rifles, which were used by Vietnamese soldiers.
 The modification process was a fusion of the STL-1A and the Galil ACE, this resulted in prototypes rifle designated as the GK1 and the GK3.

 In 2019, the Z111 Factory revealed two new rifles.
 Designated the STV-215 and the STV-380, the number at the end would indicate the length of the barrels.
 These two new rifles would be replacing the IWI Galil ACE 31/32 as the standard issued rifle for the People's Army of Vietnam.

 A Vietnamese soldier uses a Galil ACE 32 from a BMP-1.

 In 2020, two new variants of the STV rifles were revealed.
 These rifles were designated as the STV-410 and the STV-416.
 Compared to the previous two variants, the new ones would adopt more AK parts into the guns.
 Currently, the STV-022, STV-215 and STV-380 remain as the standard issued rifles and being the only ones which are in mass production.

 The STV-380 was seen in 2021 in parades for the first time alongside the K20 camo uniforms.

 In December 2022, a new variant designated as STV-022 was revealed at the 2022 Vietnam Defence Expo.
 It is a further shortened variant of the standard-issued STV-215, having its stock removed compared to the bigger variants.
 It was also spotted being used by PAVN personnel in the same event and with the Vietnam Border Guard.

-In 2024, the STV-380 was spotted with the Vietnam People's Public Security Mobile Police, referring that the Vietnamese Police is studying the variant for adoption.
+In April 2024, the STV-380 was spotted with the Vietnam People's Public Security Mobile Police, implying that the Vietnamese Police is studying the variant for adoption.

+In September 2025, the STV-215, STV-380, STV-410, and STV-022 were publicly displayed at the "80 Years of Independence - Freedom - Happiness" National Achievements Exhibition.